jessicarod7/ICS-Encryption/Target.md

 - Split into sets of 3
   - ord() and the 1st/2nd/3rd char in each set has its own numeric equivalent, append to in-progress key
 - Divide the sum of the digits by the number of digits (val1), then find the remainder of that number divided by 10 (val2)
-- Add val2 after the floor division halfway point of the in-progress key, and finally divide by val1 (gives key)
+- Add val2 after the floor division halfway point of the in-progress key, and finally divide by val1 (gives key), appending val2 again repeatedly if key length is less than 3

 ### Text Encoding

 - ord() every character into a list
-- Modulo divide key[-3:] by 255 and right shift by that number, looping as necessary
+- Modulo divide key[-3:] by 224 and right shift by that number, looping as necessary
 - Add 3*key[0] to every key[1]^th space in the original, looping as necessary
-- Add digits of key repeatedly until the number is single digit, and then **insert** random.randint(0,9) to every ^th position (this may not run, that's ok)
+- Add digits of key repeatedly until the number is single digit, and then **insert** random.randint(0,223)+32 to every ^th position (this may not run, that's ok)
 - chr() back to a string and save

 ### Text Decoding